MicrosoftDocs/power-pages-docs/power-pages-docs/security/web-application-firewall-logs.md

 ---
 title: Web Application Firewall logs
-description:
+description: Discover how to access and download web application firewall logs in Power Pages.
 author: nageshbhat-msft
 ms.topic: conceptual
-ms.custom:
 ms.date: 04/15/2024
 ms.author: nabha
 ms.reviewer: kkendrick
 contributors:
   - ProfessorKendrick
   - nageshbhat-msft
+ms.custom:
+  - ai-gen-docs-bap
+  - ai-gen-desc
+  - ai-seo-date:05/18/2024
 ---
 # Web Application Firewall logs

-When you activate the web application firewall in Power Pages, each request's logs are captured and stored in your Dataverse instance.
+When you activate the Web Application Firewall in Power Pages, each request's logs are captured and stored in your Dataverse instance.
 To access these logs, follow these steps:

 Navigate to the Security workspace.